wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    The exam covers approaches to helping others engage with organizational change, aligning changes with departmental or organizational changes, developing change plans, and creating relationships between change professionals in the organization.

-* Three levels of <a target="_blank" href="https://www.change-management-institute.com/accreditation">Change Management Institute Certification (CMI)</a> are based on the institute’s Change Manager Competency Model and their <a target="_blank" href="https://change-management-institute.com/cmbok/">Body of Knowledge (CMBoK)</a> by the <a target="_blank" href="https://www.change-management-institute.com/">Change Management Institute</a> who wrote the $74.95 "Effective Change Manager's Handbook".
+* Three levels of <a target="_blank" href="https://www.change-management-institute.com/accreditation">Change Management Institute Certification (CMI)</a> are based on the institute’s Change Manager Competency Model and their <a target="_blank" href="https://change-management-institute.com/cmbok/">Body of Knowledge (CMBoK)</a> by the <a target="_blank" href="https://www.change-management-institute.com/">Change Management Institute</a> who wrote the <a target="_blank" href="https://www.amazon.com/gp/product/1925171027/" title="March 31, 2022">The Effective Change Manager</a>.

    <a target="_blank" href="https://change-management-institute.com/cmbok/">Change Management Body of Knowledge (CMBoK)</a>.